jurchello/WebSearch/README.md

 - `locale`: The system locale detected in Gramps.
 Some examples of locale values: `en`, `de`, `fr`, `uk`, `es`, `it`, `pl`, `nl`, ...

 #### 2.1.3. **Variables** for the "Families" **Navigation Type**:
-The Gramplet WebSearch supports navigation for family records using the following variables:

 - `father_given` – This field represents the first name of the father.
 - `father_middle` – Middle name.
 This field represents the middle name of the father.
 The handling of middle names is configurable, and the exact mechanics for extracting and displaying the middle name are described in more detail in the Settings section of the Gramplet.